Checker Taxi: Post-war dominance

 The 1956 through 1958 A8 Checkers featured two headlights, 1953-1954 Pontiac Station Wagon taillight lenses, and a thick, single-bar grille.
 In 1958, quad headlights became legal in the U.S., and Checkers featured the quad headlights from that time forward, along with a new egg-crate grille insert.
 Parking lights were housed in each far side of the grille insert.
 Taillights were also changed to the familiar vertical chrome strip housing dual red lenses.
 Early models also featured a single separate bumper-mounted backup light.
 Another change between the A8 and later models is the rear window.
 Originally flat in the A8 with a thicker "C" pillar, the rear window on later models wrapped around a thinner roof-line, affording improved all-around visibility.

 For 1960, Checker introduced the A9 series taxi, as well as for the first time, a passenger sedan to be marketed to the general public, the A10 Superba.
 For 1961, the Marathon sedan and station wagon were introduced, upscale versions of the Superba.
 The Superba was discontinued in 1963, and from that time on, the taxicabs were designated A11, the Marathon became the A12.

 With the cancellation of the Continental inline six-cylinder engine for 1965, Checker switched to Chevrolet overhead-valve inline 6-cylinder engines, with the small-block Chevy 283 and 327 V8s optional.
 Starting in 1970, Checker used the ubiquitous 350 cubic-inch small-block Chevrolet V8 as an option, which was available until the end of production.
 GM phased out the Chevy inline six in 1979.
 Starting in 1980, both Chevrolet and Checker offered a new 229 cubic-inch V6 as the standard engine, with a small-block 305 or 350 V8 as optional.

 The standard transmission for the Checker since the 1930s was a conventional 3-speed manual.
 In 1956, Checker offered a "Driv-Er-Matic Special" which featured a Borg-Warner automatic transmission and an overhead-valve Continental inline 6.
 By 1970, GM's Turbo Hydra-Matic 400 transmission became standard on all Checkers.

 Starting in 1959, Checker began producing passenger car versions of the taxis to the general public.
 The first of these models were labeled "A10 Superba" and the line included a sedan as well as a station wagon.
 Superbas were built from 1960 through 1963.
 A more luxurious model called the "A12 Marathon" was introduced in 1961, and remained in production until 1982.
 To the public, Checker cars were advertised as a roomy and rugged alternative to the standard American passenger sedan.
-A Marathon station wagon (Model A12W) was also offered, but buyers preferred style and power over practicality, so the Checkers saw limited sales with the public.
+A Marathon station wagon (Model A12W) was also offered, but it saw limited sales with the public.